Shammachale0102/React.js/README.md

 With the addition of Hooks, Function components are now almost equivalent to Class components.
 The differences are so minor that you will probably never need to use a Class component in React.

 Even though Function components are preferred, there are no current plans on removing Class components from React.

+## React Props
+Props are arguments passed into React components.

+Props are passed to components via HTML attributes.

+props stands for properties.

+### React Props
+React Props are like function arguments in JavaScript and attributes in HTML.

+To send props into a component, use the same syntax as HTML attributes: